 Streaming Data Pipelines: What Are They and How to Build One

-Enterprise technology is entering a watershed moment: no longer do we access information once a week, or even once a day.
+Enterprise technology is having a watershed moment; no longer do we access information once a week, or even once a day.
 Now, information is dynamic.
-In fact, business success is based on how we use continuously changing data.
+Business success is based on how we use continuously changing data.

 What is a streaming data pipeline?

-A data pipeline is software that enables the smooth, automated flow of information from one point to another.
-This software prevents many of the common problems that the enterprise experienced: information corruption, bottlenecks, conflict between data sources, and the generation of duplicate entries.
+A data pipeline is software that enables the smooth, automated flow of information from one point to another, virtually in real time.
+This software prevents many of the common problems that the enterprise experiences: information corruption, bottlenecks, conflict between data sources, and the generation of duplicate entries.

-Streaming data pipelines, by extension, is a data pipeline architecture that handle millions of events at scale, in real time.
-As a result, you can collect, analyze, and store large amounts of information.
-That capability allows for applications, analytics, and reporting in real time.
+Streaming data pipelines, by extension, offer an architecture capable of handling large volumes of data, accommodating millions of events in near real time.
+That enables you to collect, analyze, and store large amounts of information.
+It also allows for applications, analytics, and reporting to process information as it happens.

 How do streaming data pipelines work?